-The job/housing balance analysis presented in the regional housing plan and subsequent updates identifies areas of the Region that may have a potential shortage of multifamily housing compared to lower-wage jobs and/or modest single-family housing compared to moderate wage jobs.
+9 The job/housing balance analysis presented in the regional housing plan and subsequent updates identifies areas of the Region that may have a potential shortage of multi-family housing compared to lower wage jobs and/or modest single-family housing compared to moderate wage jobs.
 The regional housing plan is documented in SEWRPC Planning Report No. 54, A Regional Housing Plan for Southeastern Wisconsin: 2035, March 2013.

-- Design Guideline 1.6-7.2: Allocate approximately 12 acres of industrial land for each additional 100 industrial jobs to be accommodated in the Region.
-62, 63 - Design Guideline 1.6-7.3: Allocate approximately six acres of land for each additional 100 commercial jobs to be accommodated in retail and service settings within the Region. - Design Guideline 1.6-7.4: Allocate approximately 2.5 acres of commercial office land for each additional 100 commercial jobs to be accommodated in office settings within the Region.
-The ratio of land area allocated for office use to the related office job would be significantly lower in situations where high-rise office buildings are common, such as areas within the Mixed-Use City Center land use category and TODs.63 - Design Guideline 1.7.5: Major centers accommodating industrial, retail, and office development should meet the following guidelines in addition to those presented under the previous commercial and industrial land design guidelines: - o Served by robust transit service, including frequent bus routes and services that connect to numerous population centers - o Access within two miles of the freeway system for developing major centers - Access to a commercial service, large general aviation, or medium general aviation airport facility within a maximum travel time of 30 minutes (for a major office and industrial center) - Reasonable access to railway and major port facilities (for a major industrial development)
+- Design Guideline 1.6-7.2: Allocate approximately 12 acres of industrial land for each additional 100 industrial jobs to be accommodated in the Region.^{i, j} - Design Guideline 1.6-7.3: Allocate approximately six acres of land for each additional 100 commercial jobs to be accommodated in retail and service settings within the Region.1 - Design Guideline 1.6-7.4: Allocate approximately 2.5 acres of commercial office land for each additional 100 commercial jobs to be accommodated in office settings within the Region.
+The ratio of land area allocated for office use to the related office job would be significantly lower in situations where high-rise office buildings are common, such as areas within the Mixed-Use City Center land use category and TODs.1 - Design Guideline 1.7.5: Major centers accommodating industrial, retail, and office development^k should meet the following guidelines in addition to those presented under the previous commercial and industrial land design guidelines: - o Served by rapid transit, commuter rail, and/or express transit - o Access within two miles of the freeway system for developing major centers - Access to a commercial service, large general aviation, or medium general aviation airport facility within a maximum travel time of 30 minutes (for a major office and industrial center)1 - o Reasonable access to railway and major port facilities (for a major industrial development)